 Gay Lynch has worked across the education sector as a teacher librarian, workshop leader, and contract lecturer/academic in creative writing and English.
 She has an MA from Adelaide University and a PhD from Flinders University.
-She has published academic papers, Cleanskin, a novel (2006) and short stories: most recently, in Meanjin (2017), Westerly (2017), Bluestem Journal (2017), Meniscus (2017), Griffith Review (2016), Best Australian Stories (2015), TEXT (2015), and Sleepers Almanac: 8, 10 (2013, 2015).
+She has published academic papers, Cleanskin, a novel (2006) and short stories: most recently, in Edicoes Humus Limitada (2018), Meanjin (2017, 2018, 2019), Westerly (2017), Bluestem Journal (2017), Meniscus (2017), Griffith Review (2016), Best Australian Stories (2015), TEXT (2015), and Sleepers Almanac: 8, 10 (2013, 2015).
 From 2011-2015, she was Fiction and Life Writing editor at Transnational Literature ejournal.
 She has become involved with national and international short story writing, presenting on panels at the second Australian Short Story Festival (2017) and the 15th International Conference on the Short Story in Lisbon (2018).
 She presently works as an adjunct researcher.
 She enjoys reading in public and writing occasional book reviews and postgraduate examination reports.

 2016 Shortlisted and second place for UK Residency, International Short Story Writer, Wonder Short Story Festival, Charleston